aiven/devportal/docs/products/kafka/karapace/concepts/schema-registry-authorization.rst

 The schema registry responds with HTTP status code 401 Unauthorized message if no ACL entries grant access.

 ..
 Note::
   Enabling or disabling Karapace schema registry authorization, and managing the ACLs, is done using the Aiven CLI (requires version 2.16 or later).
-For more information, see Enable Karapace Schema registry and REST APIs and Enable Karapace Schema registry authorization sections.
+For more information, see :doc:`Enable Karapace schema registry authorization <../howto/enable-schema-registry-authorization>`.

 Securing Endpoints with ACL